-The first question is, Why are economic activity and prosperity spread so unevenly?
-Is an American really 50 or 100 times more productive than an Ethiopian?
-Even within the United Kingdom, why are the earnings of a Londoner 70 percent higher than those of someone from Stoke-on-Trent (and 40 percent higher after controlling for both education and occupational mix)?
-Standard "neoclassical" economic theory suggests that while differences may arise as some countries or regions gain initial advantage, they should be rapidly arbitraged away.
+The first question is: why are economic activity and prosperity spread so unevenly?
+Is an American really more than 50 or 100 times more productive than an Ethiopian?
+Even within the UK, why are the earnings of a Londoner 70% higher than those of someone from Stoke-on-Trent (and 40% higher after controlling for both education and occupational mix).
+Standard

+'neoclassical' economic theory suggests that while differences may arise as some countries or regions gain initial advantage, they should be rapidly arbitraged away.
 Capital will flow to where labor is cheap, and knowledge and new technologies will be transferred.
 Fundamentally, if there are diminishing returns to economic activities, then there will be a continuing process of convergence and a tendency for activity to be spread relatively uniformly across space.
 Yet these forces seem to operate in a manner that is, at best, selective.
-Even within reasonably well-functioning market economies, spatial disparities persist, and, in the wider world economy, they are astonishingly large.
+Even within reasonably well-functioning market economies spatial disparities persist, and in the wider world economy they are astonishingly large.

-The second question is, Does increasing trade-or spatial interaction, more generally-necessarily narrow these differences?
+The second question is: does increasing trade - or spatial interaction more generally - necessarily narrow these differences?
 The standard answer of international economics is that price and income differentials will be narrowed, although production structures may diverge.
-The most extreme form of the statement is the "factor price equalization" theorem of the Heckscher-Ohlin trade theory, giving conditions under which free trade in goods brings about complete equalization of factor prices between countries (even though these countries may be different in other important respects).
+The most extreme form of the statement is the 'factor price equalisation' theorem of Heckscher-Ohlin trade theory, giving conditions under which free trade in goods brings about complete equalisation of factor prices between countries (even though these countries may be different in other important respects).
 This is a theorem that fails conspicuously in the cross-section of countries.
-And, in the time series, the great divergence of per capita incomes was taking place just as the costs of shipping were declining precipitously and world trade was going from 1 percent of GDP in 1790 to 8 percent in 1913 and 9 percent in 1929.
-Evidently, there have been episodes where falling transport costs and opening to trade have been associated with increasing rather than narrowing factor price differences between countries.
+And in the time series, the great divergence of per capita incomes was taking place just as the costs of shipping were declining precipitously, and world trade was going from 1% of GDP in 1790 to 8% in 1913 and 9% in 1929.
+Evidently, there have been episodes where falling transport costs and opening to trade has been associated with increasing rather than narrowing factor price differences between countries.
 We have to understand circumstances under which each of these possibilities may occur.

-If we can develop satisfactory answers to these two questions, then we can address the third question: How should we think about future developments, for both developed and developing regions?
-We are currently in an era of globalization in which some economic activity is dispersing from existing centers, but what determines what sectors move and where the sectors go?
+If we can develop satisfactory answers to these two questions, then we can address the third question: how should we think about future developments, both for developed and for developing regions?
+We are currently observing industry dispersing from existing centers of activity, but what determines what sectors move, and where the sectors go?
 Will prosperity be widely dispersed, or will some regions of the world continue to be left behind?